franklin-otis-dwd/demo_repo/github presentation.md

 ## Policies

-As it stands now, the GitHub website is the simplest way to interface with GitHub.
-If you get permission from IT, you can download Git and preferably some way of interacting with Git and GitHub.
-This can be

-This means you'll have to manually download and upload any changes.
+As it stands now, the GitHub website is the way to interface with GitHub.
+This means you'll have to manually download and upload to the GitHub site to make any changes.
 GitHub is a cloud service.
 This means you **must be careful with protected information**.
-If you're working with code that interacts with protected data, be very careful not to add any of that data itself to the repo.
+If you're working with code that interacts with protected data, be extremely vigilant not to add any of that data itself to the repo.

+As it stands, you need permission from IT to download Git and a GitHub desktop application to interface more seamlessly with GitHub.